-Note: New heatsink modules have the thermal grease pre-applied.
-If you are installing the same heatsink, however, you still must apply new thermal grease.
+Important Note: Replacement heatsink modules have the thermal grease pre-applied.
+However, if you are reusing the unit's existing heatsink, you must apply new thermal grease.
+See the section "Checking the Thermal Grease" at the end of this chapter.

-- 1. Remove the four identical 8-mm long screws from the heatsink. - 2.
-Remove the black square foam pad and set it aside for re-use.
+1. Remove the four identical 8-mm long screws from the heatsink.